ChamudithaShehan/IRONFORGE-GYM-Site/README.md

-# Iron Forge - Fitness & Gym Website
+# Fitness Club - Fitness & Gym Website

 A modern, responsive fitness and gym website built with React, TypeScript, and Tailwind CSS.
-Iron Forge features a sleek design with smooth animations, custom cursor interactions, and a fully responsive layout optimized for all devices.
+Fitness Club features a sleek design with smooth animations, custom cursor interactions, and a fully responsive layout optimized for all devices.

 ## 🚀 Features